You’ve heard it…

 Your content has to be original.
 Shun regurgitated stuff copied from other websites.

 Ensure that you generate purposeful content backed by correctly optimized info that your target audience can read, comment, and share.
+For instance, if you want write about Consumer Portfolio Services, you will need to be straightforward, concise and relevant to the audience.
+More importantly, you might need to further recommend SoloSettle to settle their debts and avoid going to court.

 The point we’re to make here is that Google’s algorithm identifies high-quality, super-relevant content and, most importantly, ranks it higher in SERPs.